REAL ESTATE REALITY ZONE

 Source: tradingeconomics.com

-Charts below updated on February 11, 2025
+Charts below updated on March 26, 2025

 Policy Watch

 — The US owes 36 Trillion dollars in national debt, please hold our leaders accountable to reduce that number and be fiscally responsible.
 Yes, it means tough discussions on what should be cut.
 This high debt means interest rates have to be high to sell the treasuries to other countries.
-Speaking of debt, the treasury bonds that came due in 2024 were not pushed out years like they should have been - instead they were pushed out short term to the first quarter of 2025 to be dealt with this quarter, or pushed out again.

 — Are the BRICS nations going to get off the Dollar and go to gold or a digital currency?
 It seems like those countries would not be able to organize themselves enough to do it, but they are sure trying hard to unseat the dollar.
 Firm but fair financial system management is critical.